dfmoralesb/MPE_tutorials/tutorials/NGS.md

 <a name="adaptor"></a>
-## Adaptor removal and cleaning of low quality read
+## Adaptor removal and cleaning of low-quality read

-* We are going to remove illumina sequencing adaptor and low quality reads using `bbduk`
+* We are going to remove the Illumina sequencing adaptor and low-quality reads using `bbduk`

 * Move back to the directory where the deduplicated reads are

 		/data_tmp/$USERNAME/data/01_dedup

-* First we are going to remove the adaptors
+* First, we are going to remove the adaptors

 		bbduk.sh in=MELI_Aglaia_spectabilis_R1.dedup.fastq.gz in2=MELI_Aglaia_spectabilis_R2.dedup.fastq.gz out=MELI_Aglaia_spectabilis_R1.adapt.fastq.gz out2=MELI_Aglaia_spectabilis_R2.adapt.fastq.gz ref=/data_tmp/$USERNAME/data/others/adapters.fa